At Large May 3, 2024 Cynthia Close

 Alphonse Mucha, Spring, 1897.

-The Czech Art Nouveau painter Alphonse Mucha (1860-1938) worked in decorative arts and theater design as well as portrait painting.
-His distinctive graphic style was popularized in theater posters and he shared a studio for a time with Paul Gaugin.
+The Czech Art Nouveau painter, Alphonse Mucha (1860-1938), worked in decorative arts and theater design, as well as portrait painting.
+His distinctive graphic style was popularized in theater posters, and he also briefly shared a studio with Paul Gaugin.
 Spring (1897), one of Mucha’s posters featuring the four seasons, typically shows his preference for beautiful, barefoot young women whose flowing hair mimics the flowers and vines that encircle them.

 6 of 10